Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

 1) First, make sure to set up the backend [server](https://github.com/Official-Codaisseur-Graduate/lisa-server) if you didn't already

 2) Git clone the [client](https://github.com/Official-Codaisseur-Graduate/lisa-client-dialogflow).
 There is no need to install anything.
 You only cloned the settings of the dialogflow client.
-When you made changes to this account, and are satisfied with the outcome, make sure to:
+When you made the desired changes to the lisa client and are satisfied with the outcome, make sure to:
     * restore the fulfillment url to `https://immense-fjord-88389.herokuapp.com`
     * export the settings as zip [here](https://dialogflow.cloud.google.com/#/editAgent)
     * unpack the zip in the root directory you cloned this repository in